lmangall/Raycaster-Game-Engine/README.md

 ________________________________________________________________________________________________________________________________________

-# Collaboration Guide using Git and GitHub
+# Collaboration Guide using Git and GitHub                  => add about _rebasing_ and explanation  on local/remote branches + command to set remote

 ## Overview